 developments may be appropriate to preserve

+both financial and monetary stability.
 This concern arises because falling house prices

 can have serious adverse effects: bank collateral